RaphaelleDmitri/UbrahiNgalan-Final-Project/README by Raph.txt

-GAME FEATURES AS OF 1/11/2025 2:20 PM
+GAME FEATURES AS OF 2/11/2025 2:47 PM

-- 10x10 map with indicators of where the player is.
+- 12x12 tile map with randomized generation of structures.
+- random encounters when moving
+- currency to purchase items.
+- rewards when winning a fight (coins)
+- stat panel showing stats (hp, atk, def, weapon equipped, armor equipped)
+- working shop with Queue data structure.
+- weapon progression and armor progression (increasing stats with increasing prices)
+- random structure generation based on random value (other gameplays may ara muna nga structure but others wala) (WIP)
+- Health potions to limit the use of healing during a fight
-- Battle mechanic with goblin.
+- Battle mechanic with goblins.
-- random increases of damage,def,healing. adding to the original stat i.e. stat is 5, random increase of 1-5.
 - direction moving with N, S, E, W movement

-MORE TO COME
+!!!!!!
+STATS ARE FOR DEBUGGING !!!!!!
+final stats not done yet

+TODO:

+A custom fight with the Castle King
+More scenario (not fights but conversations)
+A flee mechanic (40% chance)
+more structures
+A dungeon like location

+DO THE MISSING CRITERIA'S